karolpiateknet/karolpiateknet.github.io/_posts/2022-05-28-UnCrackable-Level-1-Tutorial.md

 }
 ```

-We can see that this function is comparing two strings and returns the value of this comparison as a result.
-Secret string is retrieved using the sg.vantagepoint.a.a.a function with two arguments.
+Function is comparing two strings and returns the value of this comparison as a result.
+Secret string is retrieved using the *sg.vantagepoint.a.a.a* function with two String arguments.
-One is just the result of `"5UJiFctbmgbDoLXmpL12mkno8HT4Lv8dlat8FxR2GOc="` Base64 decoding.
+One is the result of `"5UJiFctbmgbDoLXmpL12mkno8HT4Lv8dlat8FxR2GOc="` Base64 decoding and
-Second one is the result of the function call: `b("8d127684cbc37c17616d806cf50473cc")`.
+the second one is the result of the function call: `b("8d127684cbc37c17616d806cf50473cc")`.
 Which performs some operations to change String to byte array.

-Inside *sg.vantagepoint.a.a.a* those two byte arrays are being encrypted using AES algorithm, the result is the secret key that we are looking for.
+Inside *sg.vantagepoint.a.a.a* function those two byte arrays are being encrypted using AES algorithm and the result is the secret key that we are looking for.

+*sg.vantagepoint.a.a* class:

 ```java
 public class a {